rasmusnuko/SMC0/README.md

 + Accessible + easy to use UI, determined by the input of the focus group.
 + Support Industry standard notation software (Sibelius, Finale, Dorico)

-## Focus Group
-We want to establish a focus group with approx. 80% trained composers and 20% musicologists.
-The majority is composers, since they are our end users.
-The musicologists can help us decide on the technical music perception and cognition factors.

 ## Workflow
 1. Interview focus group for requirements
 2. Design product